 - Color the wheels with paint or markers, or add designs such as spokes if preferred.
 We kept ours simple with just some foil hubcaps!

-There are lots of ways to adjust this design, depending on available supplies and preferences.
 Part of the fun and learning with any project is the imagination and hands-on participation you and the kids bring to the activity.

 How STEAM is incorporated:

 Science: How does a car work? (decide what parts are needed)